 When you are dealing with the worst that winter can throw at you, you want to make sure you have a great pair of comfortable men’s winter boots that can deal with the coldest, most snow and slush-filled days around.
-The best styles for the extreme cold have the right amount of insulation, will have substantial traction in icy conditions and will, most importantly, keep your feet dry, so you stay comfortable.
-There are a lot of men’s footwear options available, but we have found, not only the best designs but also the comfiest for the various winter situations that you may find yourself in.
+The best styles for the extreme cold have the right amount of insulation, substantial traction in icy conditions, and will, most importantly, keep your feet dry.
+There are a lot of men’s footwear options available, but we have found, not only the best designs but also the comfiest for any cold-weather winter situation.

 Kamik Greenbay 4

 If you are looking for a serious boot that is going to keep you warm whatever winter activity you are doing, you are going to want to check out the Kamik Greenbay 4.
 It is one of the most popular styles that is not going to let you down in the harshest conditions.
 It is made with a 600 denier nylon (that is waterproof), with solid synthetic rubber(He) sole.
 The shaft is a whopping 13″, so you won’t have to worry about deep snow with this design, and there is also a drawstring at the top to help keep the snow out.
 What makes the Greenbay 4 a little different from some of its competitors is they are incredibly light to walk in.
 Despite the bulky look of the rubber sole, they are made with rubber(He) that is 50% lighter than natural rubber but still just as tough.
 The Greenbay 4 is rated to -40° Fahrenheit, so they will keep your toes nice and toasty.
-They are loved by a lot of men since they are easy to get on and off, they have an excellent grip and, of course, they are comfortable.
+A lot of men love them for being easy to get on and off, having an excellent grip, and, of course, for being comfortable.

 Available from Amazon

 Muck Boots Arctic Sport